t32k/stylestats/README.md

 Default configuration is [here](lib/defaultOptions.js).

-Here is configuration's JSON example of enabling display gzipped size:
+Here is an example of enabling display gzipped size:

 ```
 {